 - a fistula, or abnormal connection, between the vagina and rectum or other organs

 - leaking around the reconnected bowel

 - incomplete symptom control that requires more surgery

-Women with this type of endometriosis can have more trouble getting pregnant.
-The pregnancy rate in women with rectovaginal endometriosis is lower than the rate in women with less severe forms of the disease.
-Surgery and in vitro fertilization can increase your odds of conception.
+People with this type of endometriosis can have more trouble getting pregnant.
+The pregnancy rate with rectovaginal endometriosis is lower than the rate with less severe forms of endometriosis.
+Surgery and in vitro fertilization can increase the chance of conception.